Dodge Dakota Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Dodge Dakota are $964 a year for full coverage insurance.
-Comprehensive insurance costs around $132 each year, collision costs $152, and liability insurance costs $500.
-Buying just liability costs as little as $560 a year, with insurance for high-risk drivers costing $2,064 or more.
-Teenage drivers pay the highest rates at $4,006 a year or more.
+The average insurance rates for a Dodge Dakota are $964 a year with full coverage.
+Comprehensive costs approximately $132 each year, collision insurance costs $152, and liability coverage costs around $500.
+A liability-only policy costs as low as $560 a year, and high-risk insurance costs around $2,064.
+Teen drivers cost the most to insure at up to $4,006 a year.

 Average premium for full coverage: $964

-Price estimates include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
-Estimates are averaged for all 50 states and Dakota models.
+Full coverage includes $500 deductible amounts, minimum liability limits, and includes uninsured motorist and medical coverage.
+Prices are averaged for all U.S. states and Dakota models.

-Using a 40-year-old driver as an example, Dodge Dakota insurance prices go from the low end price of $560 for minimum levels of liability insurance to a high rate of $2,064 for a driver required to buy high-risk insurance.
+Using a 40-year-old driver as an example, Dodge Dakota insurance rates range from as low as $560 for the bare minimum liability coverage to a high rate of $2,064 for high-risk insurance.

 Use the form below to get customized rates for your location.